steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 1. Agent pool = HostedVS2017
 1. Click the Get sources line
    1. Enable Tag sources "On success"
+1. Click the "Save & queue" drop-down, then click "Save", and add comments if desired.

 #### Copying Files from GitHub